andytudhope/thebluebook/source/canto-xiv/consonant.md

-of ungulate, digitigrade and graviportal motion, feel again the warm camp fire and watch over it all night between dreams of diagonal streets and stranger stories with one, stark ring of power, thrown away after threading death's empty eye on a forgotten hill in the Transkei...
+of ungulate, digitigrade and graviportal motion, feel again the warm camp fire and watch over it all night between dreams of elephantom forest streets and one, stark ring of power, thrown away after threading death's empty eye on a forgotten hill in the Transkei...